crusher-dev/documentation/blog/2020-06-15-python-questdb-tutorial.md

 ---
 title: Querying data in a Jupyter Notebook
 author: David G Simmons
-author_title: QuestDB Team
+author_title: Crusher Team
 author_url: https://github.com/davidgs
 author_image_url: https://avatars.githubusercontent.com/davidgs
 description:
-  Querying data from QuestDB in a Jupyter notebook in a Python application.
+  Querying data from Crusher in a Jupyter notebook in a Python application.
 tags: [python, tutorial]
 ---

-A short tutorial for Querying data from QuestDB in a Jupyter Notebook.
+A short tutorial for Querying data from Crusher in a Jupyter Notebook.

 <!-- truncate -->